8307084692

 • Assessment of oral motor skills

-• Assess need for an AAC device
+• Evaluation of the need for an AAC device

-• Assess swallowing when eating or drinking
+• Assessment of swallowing during eating or drinking

 What does an ST treatment session look like?